What To Bring On Your Dive Trip

 All divers are required to have dive insurance prior to boarding with us.
 Check your insurance policies for medical coverage.
 Diving accidents are expensive.
 The U.S. Coast Guard does not answer “all-calls” anymore.
 Since we will be operating 50 miles off shore, evacuation can cost up to $5000 per person.
 Be prepared for care wherever you are.
 D.A.N. insurance is acceptable in Bahamas, for more information call (919) 684-2948.

-Extras and Special Requests
+Extras and Special Requests and Dietary needs

 Traveling to MV Kate